New York E-2 Visa Lawyers for Business Setup and Investment

 Our lawyers have extensive experience with the fashion industry and rapidly realized the value of Koza's brand.
 Working with our European Fashion team in Milan we were rapidly able to identify an expert to value Koza's brand.

-A the time we had created licensing agreements for a number of clients involving E-2 cases in London that had been accepted as "investment" for E-2 visa purposes but never in Frankfurt.
+At the time, we had created licensing agreements for a number of clients involving E-2 cases in London that had been accepted as "investment" for E-2 visa purposes, but never in Frankfurt.

 By investing product inventory and licensing the U.K. brand to the U.S. entity Koza was able to minimize the cash investment in the new New York business.

-Cash Irrovocably Commited to Funding the Business but Returnable if the E-2 Failed
+Cash Irrevocably Committed to Funding the Business but Returnable if the E-2 Failed

 The cash that was invested was placed in escrow pending E-2 visa approval to be used in the future to fund the operating needs of the business.
-Had the visa been refused the escrow account coudl have been closed and the funds returned to the investor.
+Had the visa been refused, the escrow account could have been closed and the funds returned to the investor.

 Business Plan Critical